Off it, they have a relationship held together by Play-Doh.

 The friendly relationship isn't too much of a surprise.

 As the drivers of this generation have had children, the bond among them has grown.
-Once a place to go for solitude, the motorhome park at NASCAR races has become more like a playground, and it has carried over into the garage.

 "Seven or eight years ago, the motorhome park was always quiet and everybody went in the bus, locked their doors and nobody would talk to each other and do nothing," Kenseth said.
 "Now, with all the kids, it's a lot of fun because we actually get to probably be more friends than we've ever been before in the garage area and motorhome park because our kids are playing together and kind of brings everybody together.
 That part is always fun and relaxing."